dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 ## Tier 3: No Patch For You

 No, we did not mis-count tiers.
 Our interest really lies in Tier 2, with the teams under dispute.
-We'll address them in greatest detail last.
+We'll address them last, and in greatest detail.
 First we'll cover the teams in our bottom tier: non-patch-wearers.
 Each of the teams without patches is listed alongside the year of their entry into the NBA.

 ### Tier 3a: No Patch, *Some* Claim